in-the-keyhole/khs-load/README.md

 ### Configuration YAML

-Instead of supplying command line flags, you can define test options in a `YAML` configuration file.
+Instead of supplying command line flags, you can define test options in a `YAML` configuration file by specifing file path in a `--config` flag.

 An example YAML file...
 ```